-- Students will have access to the District's resources for class assignments and research with their teacher's permission and/or supervision. - Teachers with accounts will be required to maintain password confidentiality by not sharing passwords with students or others. - Computers should be locked or logged off when you are not at your desk. - If a password is forgotten or has been compromised, please contact your campus network specialist, network technician, or technology department. - With the approval of the Human Resources Department, district employees will be granted access to the District's network system. - Any network user identified as a security risk or having violated District Acceptable Use Guidelines may be denied access to the District's network system.
+- Students will have access to the District's resources for class assignments and research with their teacher's permission and/or supervision. - Teachers with accounts will be required to maintain password confidentiality by not sharing passwords with students or others. - Computers should be locked or logged off when you are not at your desk. - If a password is forgotten or has been compromised, please contact your campus network specialist, network technician, or the Technology Department. - With the approval of the Human Resources Department, district employees will be granted access to the District's network system. - Any network user identified as a security risk or as having violated the District Acceptable Use Guidelines may be denied access to the District's network system.
 Other consequences may also be assigned.